Faelensee: View of the clear lake surrounded by mountains and green meadows in summer.

 Chillon Burg GenferseeSchifffahrt zur Chillon Burg beim Genfersee (Foto: Seraina Zellweger)

-Day 6: Montreux - Gruyères / Broc - Geneva
+Tag 6: Montreux - Gruyères / Broc - Genf

-On your train ride back to Montreux and onward to Geneva, try to digest your cheese and chocolate overdose.
-Spend the rest of the day hanging out in Geneva and exploring Switzerland’s second largest city.
+On the train ride back to Montreux and then on to Geneva, you might want to digest your cheese and chocolate overload.
+Spend the rest of the day in Geneva and explore the second largest city in Switzerland.

 Gruyere StadtGemütliche Gasse in Gruyères (Foto: Seraina Zellweger)